t0F/survarium-ttk/README.md

 php bin/console d:s:u --force
 php bin/console app:import
 ```
-It will create three tables : equipment, gearget, and weapon.
+It will create three tables : equipment, gearset, and weapon.
 At current version only usefull stats for the time to kill comparator page is available.

 If you want a fresh game.json file, you need to extract db files to json, using quickbms then a nodejs tool available on survarium forum.
 (TODO:add link).
 You can change game.json path in src\Command\ImportOptionsCommand.php, first line of execute.